koekeishiya/yabai/README.md

 that we inject into *Dock.app* to elevate our privileges when communicating with the *WindowServer*.
 The *WindowServer* is a single point of contact for all applications.
 It is central to the implementation of the GUI frameworks and many other services.
 Because of this, [*System Integrity Protection*](https://support.apple.com/en-us/HT204899) must be disabled for **yabai** to function properly.

+*(Note: If you are running on macOS High Sierra 10.13.6, you can reenable SIP after the scripting addition has been installed.
+More details [here.](https://github.com/koekeishiya/yabai/issues/13#issuecomment-497950485))*

 **yabai** must be given permission to utilize the *Accessibility API*, and will request access upon launch.
 The application must be restarted after access has been granted.
 If you are building from source or using the *brew --HEAD option*, it is recommended to first [*codesign*](https://github.com/koekeishiya/yabai/blob/master/CODESIGN.md) the binary such that access can persist through builds/updates.
 You can read more about codesigning [here](https://developer.apple.com/library/archive/documentation/Security/Conceptual/CodeSigningGuide/Procedures/Procedures.html#//apple_ref/doc/uid/TP40005929-CH4-SW2).